 Easter is around the corner and I have the hardest time knowing how to decorate for this holiday.
 Truth be told, I’m not the greatest decorator anyway, regardless of the fact that I’m a kitchen designer in real life.
 Decorating and design don’t seem to translate for me.
 I’m starting to realize that my best bet is to go simple and just do what I like.
-Well, we know I like planters (see more here), and we know I like concrete/cement, so- what else to do but to make cement Easter egg planters!
+Well, if you’ve been here before, you know I like planters (check out my little wine cork-shaped cement planters), and we know I like concrete/cement, so- what else to do but to make cement egg planters!

-I know you are probably thinking these will be a nightmare to make, however, for the most part these are very easy and quick.
-But I have a disclaimer!** How easy these will be, will all depend on the eggs you end up buying.
+I know you are probably thinking these will be a nightmare to make, however, for the most part, these are very easy and quick.
+But I have a disclaimer! **How easy these will be to make, will all depend on the eggs you end up buying.
 I made these egg planters three times because I was experimenting.
 And all three times I had a different experience with the eggs.
-The biggest hurdle you’ll likely run into is the removing of the casing, which is critical to remove, or you can’t get the shell off.
+The biggest hurdle you’ll likely run into is the removal of the casing, which is critical to remove, or you can’t get the shell off.

 I had one batch- my first, which was a breeze!
 My second batch was pretty much a complete DIY fail because out of the 9 eggs I tried to hollow, almost all wouldn’t release the casing and ended up getting cracks everywhere.
 Both cartons were the same brand eggs, with only a week difference in sell-by date.
 The older ones were actually the more difficult ones.
 The third batch was nearly as easy as the first, and was a different brand, with a similar sell-by date as the others.
 Go figure.

-To see another Easter DIY projects, check out my Decorative Easter Eggs.
+To see another Easter DIY project, check out my Decorative Easter Eggs.

 DIY Difficulty Level | Easy** (see above)